compose/bach/README.md

-  recipe      Show details of a recipe recipes     Show Recipes related to deployment scale       Show scale information for a deployment user        Show user information versions    Show versions for deployment database watch       Watch a recipe status
+  recipe      Show details of a recipe recipes     Show Recipes related to deployment scale       Show scale information for a deployment teams       Commands for teams user        Show user information users       Show all users on account versions    Show versions for deployment database watch       Watch a recipe status